Latin Kings: Organizational structure

 The Latin Kings have a hierarchical organizational structure.
-They have numerous "chapters" or "tribes" around the country which adhere to a regional, state, and national system.
-Officers are supported by a "Crown Council" of the 5 Crowns Council members.
+They have numerous "chapters" or "tribes" around the country that adhere to a regional, state, and national system.
+Officers are supported by a five-member "Crown Council".
 The Council sets rules and regulations and holds disciplinary hearings.

 The hierarchy rises to regional officers and ultimately to two supreme regional "Incas" based in Chicago.
-The heads of the entire criminal organization are known as "coronas".
-One retired detective said in 2004: "When you compare them to other street gangs like the Bloods and the Crips, none compare to the organization of the Latin Kings."
+The heads of the organization are known as "coronas".